Ether Lipids

 Formulae of ethers and vinyl ethers

-In animal tissues, the alkyl and alkenyl moieties in both non-polar lipids (alkyldiacylglycerols and neutral plasmalogens) and phospholipids tend to be rather simple in composition with 16:0, 18:0 and 18:1 (double bond in position 9) predominating.
+In animal tissues, the alkyl and alkenyl moieties in both non-polar lipids (alkyldiacylglycerols and neutral plasmalogens) and phospholipids tend to be rather simple in composition with 16:0, 18:0 and 9-18:1 predominating.
 Other alkyl groups may be present, but other than in fish lipids, they are found at low levels only.
-The trivial names - chimyl, batyl and selachyl alcohols - are given to the glycerol alkylethers (hydrolysis products) with 16:0, 18:0 and 18:1 alkyl groups, respectively, in the sn-1 position.
+The trivial names - chimyl, batyl and selachyl alcohols - are sometimes used for the glycerol alkylethers (non-acylated hydrolysis products) with 16:0, 18:0 and 18:1 alkyl groups, respectively, in the sn-1 position.

 Alkyl ether bonds are stable to both alkaline and acidic hydrolysis under most practical conditions, but alk-1-enyl-ether bonds open readily under acidic conditions to form aldehydes (or depending on conditions, acetal derivatives - see the Analysis section below).
 On hydrolysis with alkali, the ether bonds of 1-alkyl-2/3-acyl-sn-glycerols and their 1-alk-1'-enyl equivalents are stable, and 1-alkyl- and 1-alk-1′-enylglycerol derivatives, respectively, and free (unesterified) acids are the products (the reaction with an alkyl diacylglycerol is illustrated).